craftcms/docs/docs/3.x/console-commands.md

 Enables a plugin.

 ```
-$ php craft plugin/disable
+$ php craft plugin/enable

-The following plugins are enabled:
+The following plugins are disabled:

     Handle                 Name
     ---------------------  ---------------------